tricon/instapaper-to-pdf/README.md

 Instapaper-to-PDF is a simple script that prints PDFs of your Instapaper items.
-By default, it only prints PDFs for starred items.

 ### Usage
 Set your username, password, and desired path for saved PDFs in "instapaper\_to\_pdf.rb".
 Then run: